ansidev/k3d-demo/README.md

    make prepare
    ```

-2. Deploy k3s cluster using one of following commands:
+2. Make sure Docker is already running, then deploy k3s cluster using one of following commands:

    ```sh